Th0ught09/QScores-Archiver/README.md

 In addition to the above, the Boost Library must be both installed and compiled to make use of the program_options, system, and filesystem libraries.
 There are two options available.

-The first is to pre-install Boost before compiling this program.
+1. Pre-install Boost before compiling this program.
 On a Debian/Ubuntu-based system, the package manager `apt` can be used as follows:

 `sudo apt install libboost-program-options-dev libboost-filesystem-dev`

-The second option is to proceed with configuring QScores-Archiver (see the section "Configuring and Compiling" below) in one of two ways:
+2. Proceed with configuring QScores-Archiver (see the section "Configuring and Compiling" below) in one of two ways:
-  1. Boost will be copied from a local directory and compiled within the `build/` directory.
+  (a)  Boost is downloaded from [here](https://www.boost.org/users/download/) and unarchived, but no further configuration or compilation of Boost is done.
+When configuring QScores-Archiver, it will be copied from a local directory and compiled.
+This is the default and it is assumed that Boost is unarchived in the `/usr/local/boost/` directory (edit the value to the variable `FETCHCONTENT_SOURCE_DIR_BOOST` in `src/cmake/boost.cmake` to change the location).
-  2. Boost is cloned from GitHub and compiled.
+  (b)  Boost is cloned from GitHub and compiled.
 To enable this option, edit `src/cmake/boost.cmake` and go to the section with "###############" and read carefully.
 Swap the comments around.
 The second option only has one command:  CPMAddPackage ()

 ###  conda

 A [conda](https://docs.conda.io/en/latest/) environment can be created to include some of the above dependencies.
-However, Boost (the most important dependency) is excluded at the moment.

 To create the environment, type:

     `conda env create -f environment.yml`

+###  Docker

+A `Dockerfile` has been provided to build a container with all the dependencies installed.
+To build the container run:

+    docker build -t <name> .

 Configuring and Compiling
 -------------------------